zakhovalkopavel/simple-payments/README.md

 Installation:
-    you have to run command below from the root of project:
+    you have to run command below from the root of project (one moment you have to type sudo password for changing file permissions and one or more time ENTER for continue):

     cp .env.example .env
     make init